 This course provides the knowledge and skills needed to be able to understand and evaluate the performance of information systems.
-The course will examine the five principal components of an accounting system:
+The course will examine the five principal components of an accounting system: revenues, expenditures production, human resources, and general ledger.
+The course will also look at control and audit of accounting information systems.

-Pre-Requisites: (ACCT_212) Course Frequency: Fall: N/A Spring: All Years Summer: N/A
+Pre-Requisites: (ACCT\212) Course Frequency: Fall: N/A Spring: All Years Summer: N/A